-Districts were required to submit a SSARCC Final Expenditures Report by October 27, 2023.
+Districts are required to submit a SSARCC Final Expenditures Report by October 27,20023.

 As a result of the Chancellor's Office granting authority to colleges to carryover unspent 2022-23 SFAA-BFAP funding into the 2023-24 fiscal year.
-The extended deadline provided for a spending authority period of July 1, 2023 through September 30, 2023 since all colleges had to report Final 2022-23 SFAA-BFAP expenditures - including carryover - in SSARCC by October 27, 2023.
+The extended deadline now provides for a spending authority period of July 1, 2023 through September 30, 2023 since all colleges must report Final 2022-23 SFAA-BFAP expenditures - including carryover - in SSARCC by October 27, 2023.